 Despite what some might think, a good vocal tone doesn’t come from simply being loud.
 A great vocal tone happens when you can sing it at a medium level of volume.

 To get a good tone requires the right amount of air – your vocal folds have to be strong enough for good closure, without actually touching.
 Too much air and you’ll sound “breathy.”
 Too little air and you’ll sound “nasal.”

 Now there’s nothing wrong with sounding breathy or nasal – as long as it’s a stylistic choice, and not your natural singing tone.
 Where you want to be, is in the middle of those two extremes.

 The problem is that the way we hear our voices in our head is totally different than how others hear us.
 That’s why the first time you ever heard your voice recorded and played back to you, you probably cringed.

 I also highly recommend recording yourself when you’re practicing or singing.
 If you record all of your performances and practice sessions you can easily study the playback in-depth.

 You’ll be able to quickly spot areas, phrases, notes and more you need to work on.

-Confidence is a huge part of the answer.
-And two of the best ways to be confident in your voice and ability is to:
+Two of the best ways to be confident in your voice and ability is to:

 Reading your lyrics from a sheet is ALWAYS a big no-no. Even if you’re in the studio recording.
 When you’re singing you want ALL of your energy/focus going to your vocal style/sound/tone/emotion.